David Smith (Australian Capital Territory politician)

 David Philip Benedict Smith (born 25 March 1970) is an Australian politician.
 On 23 May 2018, the High Court of Australia declared him elected as a Senator for the Australian Capital Territory after Labor senator Katy Gallagher was found ineligible to have been elected.
 Before his election, Smith was the ACT director of the Professionals Australia union.
 He was sworn in to the Australian Senate on 18 June 2018.
-He was elected to the lower-house seat of Bean at the 2019 federal election.
+He was elected to the House of Representatives for the Division of Bean, ACT, at the 2019 federal election.

 Early years and education

 Smith was born in Canberra, Australian Capital Territory.
 He completed his schooling at Marist College Canberra, and graduated with a Bachelor of Arts with Honours from the Australian National University in 1993.

 Public service and trade union

 Before joining the Australian Senate, Smith served in various roles including as an advisor in the Department of Employment and Workplace Relations, as an industrial relations manager for the Australian Federal Police Association, and as a policy advisor in the Australian Capital Territory Chief Minister's Department under Jon Stanhope.
 In 2007, he took up the role of Director of the ACT branch of Professionals Australia, a union which primarily focuses on technical workers such as scientists, engineers, architects, IT professionals, pharmacists, and others.